fbpx

 When you don’t have a plan it’s easy for too much time to pass between meals or snacks.
 Dancer’s benefit from following the “5-Hour Food Rule”.
 Try not to let more than 5 hours pass between snacks or meals.

-Check out this related post : Food thoughts for the busiest days.
+Check out this related post : Eat for Your Summer Dance Schedule

 If you end up going 5+ hours without eating, odds are you’ll end up eating mindlessly or feeling out of control with food.